What Is Ikigai: Wisdom For A Fulfilling Life

 Have you ever heard of ikigai?
 It’s a Japanese concept with a widely known reference to finding purpose and meaning in one’s life.
 Maybe you’ve heard people talk about it but aren’t quite sure what it means, how it relates to growth and fulfillment, or how it can make your life better.
 This article lays out what ikigai is in simple terms, helping you discover what truly brings you joy and purpose.
 It also serves as a guide on how you can incorporate this philosophy in your life, making it more fulfilling and happy.
 So, let’s explore how you can start living your best life with ikigai!

-What Is Ikigai
+What Is Ikigai ?

 Ikigai, a Japanese term, means doing something that brings value and happiness to your life, making each day worthwhile.
 Something worthwhile does not necessarily mean achieving big goals.
 It can also be about finding joy in the little things in life.
 Making someone smile, small acts that make you or others happy, or contributing to the greater good can all be considered your ikigai.
-Its literal meaning is doing anything that makes you feel fulfilled and brings meaning to your life.
+Its literal meaning is doing things that makes you feel fulfilled and brings meaning to your life.

 Ikigai = One True Purpose In Life?

+Ikigai has become a buzzword for finding our life’s purpose, suggesting that everyone has a unique purpose in life, and discovering it will make us feel that life has meaning.
 There’s a well-known analogy likening life to riding a bicycle.
-Just as one must keep pedaling to maintain balance, so too must we persist in our efforts to navigate the complexities of existence and find our purpose.
-So it naturally follows that if you can find and do something that satisfies all these four areas, it should theoretically increase your chances of finding meaning and fulfillment.
+Just as one must keep pedaling to maintain balance, so too must we persist in our efforts to navigate the complexities of existence and understand our purpose.

 Ikigai Can Evolve Over Time